Skip to main content

 6 min read

-Surge Power vs Continuous Power: Why It Matters for Heaters
+Surge Power vs Continuous Power: What Heaters Actually Need

 A 1500W resistive space heater draws a steady 1,500 watts with virtually no surge.
 Unlike motors (which spike to 3-5x running watts at startup), resistive heating elements reach full power almost instantly.
 This makes heaters easier on inverters than their wattage suggests.